seanox/devwex/manuals/configuration.md

       <td>ON|OFF</td>
       <td>
-        Option for displaying directories as a navigable list view (Directory Listing).<br>
+        Option for displaying directories as a navigable list view (Directory Listing).
 With the addition <code>[S]</code>> hidden entries of the file system can be suppressed for display.
       </td>
     </tr>
     <tr>
       <td>INTERRUPT</td>
       <td>10</td>
       <td>
-        Interruption for system processes in milliseconds.<br>
-        This setting minimizes the CPU utilization of labor-intensive processes, in which they do without a portion of their execution time and thus leave time slots/time slices to other processes.
+        Interruption for system processes in milliseconds.
+This setting minimizes the CPU utilization of load-intensive processes, in which they do without a portion of their execution time and thus leave time slots/time slices to other processes.
       </td>
     </tr>
     <tr>